Why Stop Google Photos Upload?

 “I always use Backup and Sync to upload my photos and videos to Google Photos from my computer.
 Unluckily, the storage space of my Google Photos is limited now.
 And that’s the reason why I want to find ways to stop Google Photos upload.
 Then what is the best way for me to do so?” - Question from support.google.com

 Here are 5 convenient ways to tell you how to stop uploading photos in Google Photos on Computer.
-You could stop Google Photos upload on computer by doing some operations of Backup and Sync from Google.
-If you are interested, check it out quickly.
+If you are interested, check them out one by one and choose what you need.

-Way 1: Disconnect Account from Backup and Sync
+Way 1: Disconnect Account from Google Drive for Desktop

-Step 1: Open the Backup and Sync application from the taskbar, and click on “3 vertical dots” to choose “Preferences”.
+Step 1: Open the Backup and Sync application from the taskbar, and click on setting icon to choose “Preferences”.

-Step 2: Then tap “Settings” to click on “Disconnect Account”.
+Step 2: Then tap "Googel Drive", “Settings” and then click on “Disconnect Account”.

 Way 2: Temporarily Pause Backup and Sync